symfony/symfony-docs/book/part10.rst

     X-Symfony-Cache:  GET /is_leap_year/2012: fresh

-HttpCache has many some features like support for the ``stale-while-revalidate`` and ``stale-if-error`` HTTP Cache-Control extensions as defined in RFC 5861.
+HttpCache has many features like support for the ``stale-while-revalidate`` and ``stale-if-error`` HTTP Cache-Control extensions as defined in RFC 5861.